liuly0322/ICS_LabA_Framework_Draft/docs/Lab_A.md

 - Your task is to replace all `TO BE DONE` with the correct code.
 - You'll need to learn how to use `Makefile`.
-- We recommend you to finish this Lab in Linux.
+- We recommend you to finish this Lab in Linux ([vlab](https://vlab.ustc.edu.cn/) is a good option).

 Otherwise, you can also write the assembler from scratch by yourself.